matt-harvey/boilermatic/README.rst

 If you want to declare the class within one or more namespaces, enter the namespace names one row at a time in the *Enclosing namespaces* box.

-If you want to add a copyright notice at the top of each generated C++ file, check *Generate copyright notice*.
-However this option is only enabled if there is a file named ``copyright_notice`` in the configuration directory.
+If you want to add a legal notice at the top of each generated C++ file, check *Generate legal notice*.
+However this option is only enabled if there is a file named ``legal_notice`` in the configuration directory.
-(See `Configuring the copyright notice`_.)
+(See `Configuring the legal notice`_.)

 You can then select your preferred indentation style.